EDIpack/EDIpack-conda/README.md

-# ediack-conda
+# edipack-conda

-this builds and uploads to anaconda.org the edipack package
+This repo contains the workflow that builds and uploads to anaconda.org the edipack package

 It sources the version from the edipack2.0 repository